kghamilton89/slack-mcp/README.md

-# slack-mcp
+# Slack MCP Server

-Slack Model Context Protocol server intended to be deployed as a local Docker image for integration with any LLM that supports MCP.
+> Built for use with Strawberry 🍓